 Article 11.5.4.
 Use of weapons of mass destruction

-A person who (except as provided for in Sections 11.2 and 11.4 of this Code):

-1) used weapons of mass destruction prohibited by an international treaty, - committed a crime of the gravity degree 5.
+A person who (except for the cases provided for in Sections 11.2, 11.4 of this Code) used weapons of mass destruction prohibited by the international treaty, -

 Article 11.5.5.
 Handling of weapons of mass destruction